PickZ-org/PickZ-docs/docs/2-Configuration.md

 Enabling this skips the replenishment and ignores pick locations, so items will be picked directly from your bulk locations.

-#### Skip staging location
+#### Skip staging locations

 Enabling this skips the staging locations, so items will be picked directly to the outbound dock (either from bulk or pick locations, depending on the setting above).

 #### Manual putaway

-Manual putaway disables the automatic location allocation and gives the user a choice where to store your products upon receiving them.
+Manual putaway disables the automatic location allocation and gives the user a choice where to store their products upon receiving them.

 :::info
-The location for automatic putaway will be allocated based on whether there is a location available with the same product stored, or else if there are empty bulk locations available.
+The location for automatic putaway will be allocated based on whether there is a location available with the same product stored, or if there are empty bulk locations available.
 More advanced putaway rules are available through fixed locations.
 :::